Dont Give Up The Ship Flag

 In 1865, artist William Henry Powell painted Perry's Victory on Lake Erie, which now hangs in the Ohio Statehouse.
 Eight years later, he created this larger version in a temporary studio in the U.S. Capitol.
 The work depicts the moment when Perry made his way from the Lawrence to the Niagara.
 Powell used actual sailors as models for the unknown oarsmen and noted the diversity of Perry's crew by including an African-American, seated toward the right.
 The frame features Perry's message to General Harrison in gold lettering at the top and the name and date of the battle on the cartouche at the bottom.

 In the meantime, important matters were being discussed in the cabin.
-Captain Perry made a statement of the character and strength of the vessels in the enemy’s fleet.
-He outlined his plan of attack, and what should be done to overcome their superiority in length of the range.
-He reserved for the Lawrence the hardest and most dangerous task, to attack the Detroit, and assigned the duty of meeting Queen Charlotte to Captain Elliott with the Niagara.
+Captain Perry made a statement about the character and strength of the vessels in the enemy’s fleet.
+He outlined his plan of attack, and what should be done to overcome their superiority in the length of the range.
+He reserved for Lawrence the hardest and most dangerous task, to attack the Detroit, and assigned the duty of meeting Queen Charlotte to Captain Elliott with the Niagara.
 He went on to speak of his pleasure in having Captain Elliott as his second officer.
 The commander then gave each one his written instructions for their action in the battle, the name of the enemy’s vessel they were to attack, their position in the line, and every detail necessary for their conduct.
 He also gave them a little talk about the contingencies which might arise, and his wishes for their conduct under these conditions.

-Mural began by Charles Robert Patterson and completed in 1959 by Howard B. French.
+Mural began by Charles Robert Patterson and was completed in 1959 by Howard B. French.
 It depicts the U.S. Brig Niagara, the flagship of Master Commandant Oliver Hazard Perry, raking the British warships Queen Charlotte and Detroit, which are afoul of each other after colliding.
 Niagara is flying Perry's "Don't Give Up the Ship Flag" at her mainmast peak.

 Captain Perry then sent for the purser, Mr. Hambleton, and asked him to bring in the burgee which he had made for the flagship.
-This battle-flag was of blue silk, about nine feet square.
+This battle flag was of blue silk, about nine feet square.
 Across the center, two lines of white letters, about a foot in height, blazoned the immortal words of Lawrence,